apicart/brackets/readme.md

 <script src="https://cdn.jsdelivr.net/gh/apicart/brackets/dist/brackets.min.js"></script>
 ```

-## Hello World!
+## Getting Started
 Let's start with a simple example.
-We will dump the text into the `#app` element.
-The text is stored in the data object in the text parameter.
-Variables in have `$` the before name.
+We will render a text stored in the data object into the `#app` element.
+Notice that variables have dollar sign `$` before the name.

 ```html
 <div id="app">
 	{{$text}}